Category: Behavior Analytics

 • repeated edits to form fields

-• users going back and forth between booking and information pages
+• users going back and forth between booking and information page

 7 appointment booking issues session replay can uncover